 - How do we introduce our sponsees to twelfth step work?

 - How do we explain our alcoholic condition to friends and family?

 - How do we put ourselves where we can be of maximum help to others?

 - What is our motive for helping others?

-- Which of the steps where the most life changing for us?
+- Which of the steps were the most life changing?